big-data-lab-umbc/big-data-reu/2024-projects/team-1/Benchmarking Existing Symbolic Regression Models/README.md

 #### **Parallel Processing**
 For each package except PySR, parallel processing is used to run all 10 iterations in parallel.
 This significantly decreases the wait time to benchmark the model.
-We used the `multiprocessing` tool from python and used the following code to create a pool of worker processes:
+For PySR, in order to return reproducible results with random_state, we had to turn off parallelism.
+For the rest of the models, we used the `multiprocessing` tool from Python and used the following code to create a pool of worker processes:
 ```
   #create multiprocessing Pool object with 10 process workers
   pool = multiprocessing.Pool()